 Each addition generates a partial term.
-If the same input is to be multiplied by a set of constant coefficients, significant savings can be accomplished by sharing partial terms among the coefficient multiplications.
+If the same input is to be multiplied by a set of constant coefficients, significant savings can be accomplished by sharing partial terms among the coefficients multiplications.
 To illustrate this point, consider that we need to implement both 7x and 11x.
-Instead of using two adders per coefficient as in Fig. 3(a), we can share the adder that generates the value 3x to obtain an implementation with a total of three adders [Fig. 3(b)].
+Instead of using two adders per coefficient as in Figure 3(a), we can share the adder that generates the value 3x to obtain an implementation with a total of three adders, Figure 3(b).